Born in Tomah, Wisconsin

 West Surrey College of Art, Farnham, England

-Beat with Kate Gilmore, On Stellar Rays Gallery, New York City
+Beat with Kate Gilmore, On Stellar Rays, New York City

 Battle Armor, Churner and Churner Gallery, New York City